Saquon Barkley Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- Barkley's 70.7 rushing yards per game over his three career matchups against the Bears are 17.2 more yards than his over/under in Sunday's game.
+- In his three career matchups against the Bears, Barkley averaged 70.7 rushing yards per game, 19.2 more yards than his over/under in Sunday's game.

-- Barkley, in three matchups versus the Bears, has not run for a TD.
+- In three games versus the Bears Barkley has not rushed for a touchdown.

-- Barkley will go up against a Bears squad that allows 124.1 rushing yards per game and is the NFL's 25th-ranked rush defense.
+- Allowing 124.1 rushing yards per game, the Bears have the 25th-ranked run defense in the league.

-- This year the Bears have allowed 14 rushing TDs.
-They are ranked 18th in the NFL in that category.
+- This year the Bears have given up 14 rushing TDs.
+They are ranked 18th in the league in that category.

 Recent Performances